mstocco/mariostoc.co/content/traininglog/20201122-ironman2021-40weeksout.md

 Today's scheduled workout of a paced, 5000m run on a track was completed [yesterday](ironman2021-41weeksout?sat).

 ### NOTES
 I slept pretty soundly last night.
 Regardless, both legs are feeling smoked (left more so than the right) so instead of a recovery run (or bike), Carina and I drove out to _East Sooke_ and did a walk/hike on the _Matheson Lake Trail_.
-Chalk it down as 2 hours of light activity though the trail was a bit hilly on the south side of the lake.
+Chalk it down as 2 hours of **light activity** though the trail was a bit hilly on the south side of the lake.

-This spot looks like a great place for an open water swim next summer.

 ### TRAIL ELEVATION CHART
 ![Elevation Chart](/assets/jpg/elevation-20201122.jpeg)